Practitioners' Perspectives on a Differential Privacy Deployment Registry: Discussion and conclusion

 \subsection{Making the registry usable beyond practitioners}

 The original proposal for a registry~\cite{dwork2019differential} envisioned it as being useful not only for practitioners, but also for other parties, like policymakers interacting with DP.
 Our study further suggests that part of the registry's value is in facilitating communication with policymakers and data subjects.
-As is, our prototype is designed to support practitioners.
+As is, our prototype is designed to support technically skilled practitioners.

-As future work, we envision the registry being expanded to provide tailored support to policymakers, data subjects, and data users in interpreting implementation choices and finding information most relevant to their needs.
+As future work, we envision the registry being expanded to provide tailored support to policymakers, data subjects, and data users in interpreting implementation choices.
 In particular, the registry can be expanded to include several ``modes,'' each intended for a different party.
 For example, the mode for policymakers may provide interpretations of the deployments in their particular legal contexts and make connections between aspects of DP and various laws or policies~\cite{nissim2018privacy, cohen2020towards}.
-Support for data subjects may involve providing lay explanations of the privacy and accuracy guarantees offered by a particular deployment (see~\cite{dibia2024sok} for several approaches proposed by prior work).
+Support for data subjects may mean providing lay explanations of the privacy and accuracy guarantees offered by a particular deployment (see~\cite{dibia2024sok} for several approaches proposed by prior work).
 The extent to which these explanations can be automatically generated based on information already in the deployment card requires further research.
-Finally, when a data product is made publicly-available (i.e., not only published within an organization), it would be helpful to support data users in understanding the implications of added DP noise on their downstream applications.
-Data curators may submit documentation about their deployments geared toward data users alongside their registry entry.
-Such documentation may focus specifically on how to account for DP noise in downstream applications~\cite{triedman2025confidence}.
-Together, these possible expansions of the registry can increase its impact to a wider range of parties.
+Finally, when a data product is made publicly available, it would be helpful to support data users in understanding the implications of added DP noise on their downstream applications.
+Data curators may submit links to deployment documentation for data users alongside their registry entry.
+Such documentation may provide guidance on accounting for DP noise in downstream applications~\cite{triedman2025confidence}.
+Together, these possible expansions can increase the registry's impact beyond practitioners.